Carrot cake is pretty awesome! It gives you the feeling that you’re eating something pretty darn healthy. I mean you’re getting your veggies in!

 - While the cakes are cooling, prepare your frosting.

-- Add the powdered sugar, vegan butter, vanilla, apple cider vinegar and half the lemon juice to an electric mixer bowl.
+- Add the powdered sugar, vegan butter, vanilla, apple cider vinegar and 3 Tbsp of lemon juice to an electric mixer bowl.

 - Start mixing on low speed.